 The size and contents of your get home bag will depend on how far you are from home.
 If you work 3 miles from home, you won’t need as substantial a get home bag as if you work 15 miles from home.
 We’ll talk about this in more detail later on.

-Everything to do with your get home bag should be of the highest quality you can afford, from the bag itself to the contents inside it.
+Everything to do with your kit should be of the highest quality you can afford, from the bag itself to the get home bag contents.
 These supplies are meant to keep you alive and safe and that is not to be taken lightly.

 5. One for Everyone